CompPhysics/MachineLearning/README.md

 ## Learning outcomes

 This course aims at giving you insights and knowledge about  many of the central algorithms used in Data Analysis and Machine Learning.
-The course is project based and through  various numerical projects, normally three, you will be exposed to fundamental research problems in these fields, with the aim to reproduce state of the art scientific results.
+The course is project based and through  various numerical projects and weekly exercises you will be exposed to fundamental research problems in these fields, with the aim to reproduce state of the art scientific results.
 Both supervised and unsupervised methods will be covered.
 The emphasis is on a frequentist approach, although we will try to link it with a Bayesian approach as well.
 You will learn to develop and structure large codes for studying different cases where Machine Learning is applied to, get acquainted with computing facilities and learn to handle large scientific projects.
 A good scientific and ethical conduct is emphasized throughout the course.
 More specifically, after this course you will

 - Learn about basic data analysis, statistical analysis, Bayesian statistics, Monte Carlo sampling, data optimization and machine learning;
 - Be capable of extending the acquired knowledge to other systems and cases;